1995ankit/Credit-Risk-modelling/README.md

 # Credit-Risk-modeling
-### This code creates features on credit risk data using the Weight of Evidence.
+### This code creates a credit risk model based on features constructed using the Weight of Evidence method on available data.

 #### The project contains two Jupyter Notebook files - Feature_engineering.ipynb and PD_modelling.ipynb